Read: Surviving Strategy & Architecture, by Michael D. Stark

 (p.
 175)

+It's true.
 This kind of unexpected behaviour makes people often uneasy.
+People want other people predictable, like it is with IT Systems.

 If you do want to stay in one place and let things evolve around you, it is safer if you don't get too high in the management hierarchy. (p.
 207)

-This is hilarious.
-Really — who does not fight the lingering promotions our company imposes to us?
-But it is true, if have seen people who seem to be natural picks of promotions.
 And it might be the case that Michael D. Stark is such a type, and therefore cannot see the bulk of employees struggling to get at least one significant promotion in their work life time.
-Stark let a glimpse of his general knowledge show up, about NFL management, Rugby tactics and aviation.

-One of the core items in the book is how deal with the attraction of goals.
+One of the core items in the book is how to deal with the attraction of goals.
 Aim at them, but do not enforce them.
 A real Zen-Thing I'd say.

 And this is peak Zen: